chronometer/N8N-ai-help/projects/linjateras/linjateras_n8n_workflow_guide.md

 ## Executive Summary

-This guide provides a complete implementation blueprint for creating an intelligent n8n workflow system to analyze painting RFPs, extract technical requirements from drawings, calculate quotes, and generate professional proposals for Linjateras Oy, Finland's leading powder coating specialist.
+This guide provides a complete implementation blueprint for creating an intelligent n8n workflow using **AI Agent nodes, OpenRouter integration, and n8n tools** to analyze painting RFPs, extract technical requirements from drawings, calculate quotes, and generate professional proposals for Linjateras Oy, Finland's leading powder coating specialist.

 **Critical note**: Linjateras exclusively provides powder coating services, not wet painting, with specific equipment constraints that must be validated for every quote.